java-graphics/glm/README.md

 }
 ```

-All functions with `_` at the end involvs implicitly an internal instantiation.
+All functions with `_` at the end involv implicitly an internal instantiation.
 They are useful for case scenario when you want the most readable and compact code.